Flash file system: Linux flash filesystems

 F2FS (Flash-Friendly File System) was added to the Linux kernel 3.8.
 Instead of being targeted at speaking directly to raw flash devices, F2FS is designed to be used on flash-based storage devices that already include a flash translation layer, such as SD cards.

 Union filesystems

 Overlayfs, Unionfs, and aufs are union filesystems, that allow multiple filesystems to be combined and presented to the user as a single tree.
-This allows the system designer to place parts of the operating system that are nominally read-only on different media to the normal read-write areas.
+This allows the system designer to place parts of the operating system that are nominally read-only on different media from the normal read-write areas.
 OpenWrt is usually installed on raw flash chips without FTL.
 It uses overlayfs to combine a compressed read-only SquashFS with JFFS2.